sreejagatab/medtranslate-ai/tests/README.md

 Performance tests measure system performance under various conditions and loads, ensuring the system meets performance requirements.

+### Security Tests

+Security tests verify that the application meets security requirements and follows best practices.
+These tests identify and address security vulnerabilities.

+### Localization Tests

+Localization tests verify that the application is properly localized for all supported languages.
+These tests ensure that the UI adapts to different languages and that all text is properly translated.

+### App Store Submission Tests

+App store submission tests verify that the application meets the requirements for submission to app stores.
+These tests ensure that all required assets are prepared and that the submission process is smooth.

 ## Component Tests

 ### Edge Component Tests